Bitdefender Review: Quick Expert Summary

 - Smartwatch compatibility.

-Next, I tested Bitdefender’s web protection by visiting dozens of malicious sites with Chrome’s security filter turned off.
-Bitdefender’s web protections blocked every single phishing site I tried opening, including sites that Chrome’s built-in protections failed to catch during my tests.
+I’m also impressed with the web protections.
+I tested this feature by visiting dozens of malicious sites with Chrome’s security filter turned off, and Bitdefender’s web protections blocked every single phishing site I tried opening, including sites that Chrome’s built-in protections failed to catch during my tests.

 Bitdefender’s anti-theft feature is also great — enabling users to send alerts, lock the device, take a picture of the thief, and wipe the device directly from Bitdefender’s online portal.
 I tested this feature both on my Windows PC and on my Android phone, and it worked perfectly on both devices.